jason-napolitano/micro-pms/README.md

-# micro-pms
+# MicroPMS
-A micro property management system
+> A lightweight property management system.
+The application has a property manager, unit manager, floor plan manager and make-ready
+> board.

 ## Installation